jessehattabaugh/boilerplate/README.md

 See the `tests` directory for more examples.

+## Visual Testing

+This project uses Playwright's visual comparison testing to ensure UI consistency:

+### How snapshot testing works

+1. The first time tests run, baseline screenshots are captured
+2. On subsequent runs, new screenshots are compared against the baselines
+3. Tests fail if there are visual differences beyond the threshold

+### Managing snapshots

+-   **Update snapshots:** After intentional UI changes, run `npm run test:update-visual`
+-   **Clean temporary snapshots:** Remove diff and actual files with `npm run test:clean-snapshots`
+-   **View differences:** Check the Playwright report for side-by-side comparison of visual changes

+### Snapshot organization

+-   Baseline snapshots are stored in `tests/snapshots/`
+-   Each test file has its own subfolder to organize screenshots
+-   Only baseline snapshots are committed to git

+### Best practices

+-   Keep snapshot regions focused on specific UI elements when possible
+-   Use full page snapshots sparingly to reduce false positives
+-   Consider device-specific variations in your tests

 ## PWA Screenshots

 The boilerplate includes tools for generating PWA screenshots for the web app manifest: